 Ensure you eat nourishing foods and make sure you drink plenty of fluids.
 Straining or heavy lifting should be avoided after surgery for at least the following month, this can cause the breasts to swell and increase pressure.
 You should be able to return to full activity within a few weeks.

 We provide excellent post-care support, which includes follow-up visits and programs to assist your recovery.
 If you have any concerns or questions, please let us know and we will schedule an appointment with the surgeon.

 The surgery does leave scars, although they will be covered by your bra or bathing suit.
 The scars do heal over time, and will the time to heal will depend on your age and health.

 Recommended length of stay on holiday

-Most people who travel to Malaysia have more than one procedure because of the cost advantages and also for a more balanced look.
+Many people who travel for Cosmetic surgery have more than one procedure, because of the cost advantages and also for a more balanced look.
 Liposuction to the lower body is also very popular to give an overall better shape.

 The “Ultimate Makeover” includes liposuction with a choice of other surgical and non-surgical procedures.
 Enquire for more information.

 A breast reduction is permanent, however over time, breast shape and size will change with gravity and during the stages of life such as; ageing, weight loss/gain and pregnancy.